NUWCDIVNPT/stig-manager/README.md

 ## STIG Manager Classic User Guide
 We are revising our User Guide to remove sensitive screen shots and features.
 Please visit again very soon for updates.

+## Troubleshooting

+In some Windows environments, Hyper-V may have reserved port 50443.
+If you have trouble bringing up the Docker orchestration because of a conflict on that port, change the docker-compose.yml file from - "50443:443" to, for example, - "55443:443" and try again.